sosang/html5-game-dev-series/README.md

 The files shown above are from the finished game.
 Zipped tutorial files can be [downloaded here.](https://github.com/gyrostorm/html5-game-dev-series/downloads)

+If you want to test out the game, [click here.](http://gyrostorm.github.com/html5-game-dev-series/)

 Some tutorials are missing, but most of them are there.
 Each zip file only includes the files that were updated in that tutorial.